phac-nml/gnali/README.md

 ## Introduction ##
 ------------------

-gNALI (gene nonessential and loss-of-function identifier) is a tool to find (high confidence) potential loss of function variants of genes.
+gNALI (gene nonessentiality and loss-of-function identifier) is a tool to find (high confidence) potential loss of function variants of genes.

 ## Getting Started ##